DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 $EY-graduate$

-Bursaries are available, including:
+Bursaries are only available for this route as follows:

 * £5,000 if you have a first class degree
 * £4,000 if you have a 2:1 degree
 * £2,000 if you have a 2:2 degree

-You are not eligible for a bursary if you have a third class degree.
+You are not eligible for a bursary if you do not have these qualifications.

 You do not need to do anything to access this funding.
 You can [learn more about early years initial teacher training funding](https://www.gov.uk/guidance/early-years-initial-teacher-training-2023-to-2024-funding-guidance).